henriquehashimoto/ifood_coupon_analysis/readme.md

   - `data_extraction.py`
   - `data_transformation.py`
   - `data_load.py`
-  - This should execute ~10min
+  - This should execute ~10min to 15min
   - Now, you shoud have all necessary files for the rest of the analysis
+- Now you can see the notebooks
+  - `poetry run jupyter notebook notebooks/01_data_exploratory.ipynb`
+  - `poetry run jupyter notebook notebooks/02_ab_test_analysis.ipynb`
+  - `poetry run jupyter notebook notebooks/03_segmentations.ipynb`

 # How this case was built

-1. Donwload the datasets trough the script `src/data/data_extraction.py`
+1. Download the datasets trough the script `src/data/data_extraction.py`
 2. Verified data and understood it, also noted what changes was necesary for transformation script, on `notebooks/01_data_exploratory.ipynb`
 3. Created data `src/data/transformation` to clean and improve the datasets
 4. Created `src/data/data_load` to save transformed data
-5.
+5. Done the analysis of the A/B Test on `02_ab_test_analysis.ipynb`
+6. Created segmentation on `03_segmentations.ipynb`

 ## Possible future iterations